 What is it like sailing through the Corinth Canal?
-British expatriates Tony and Tessa Cross describe a fascinating experience they had before the landslides closed the Greek engineering marvel.
-The couple spent years living on their yacht while crisscrossing the Aegean.
+British expatriates Tony and Tessa Cross describe a fascinating experience.
+The Greek engineering marvel will temporarily reopen for three months on Monday, July 4th after the landslides of more than 18 months ago.
+The British couple spent years living on their yacht while crisscrossing the Aegean.

 By Tony Cross

 The Corinth Canal is one of the wonders of the modern world.
 It’s impressive when viewed from one of the road bridges that cross the canal, but when viewed from a yacht in the canal itself it’s simply breathtaking.

 We’ve been fortunate to travel through the canal twice in our sailing yacht Little Roundtop and in both directions.

 A little history of the Corinth Canal